lav30/nobelprizes/index.md

 ## Final Note

-Based on the visual analyses performed above, the most likely path to receiving a Nobel Prize is to be a male from the United States, to be born in New York City and to have studied or worked in the University of California system.
+Based on the visual analyses performed above, the most favorable path to become a Nobel Prize laureate is to be a male from the United States, to be born in New York City and to have studied or worked in the University of California system.